 Ever wondered how to make a healthy breakfast hash using what’s already in your fridge?
 Learn my best tips for throwing an easy hash together without a recipe.

-And if you’re not familiar with hashes, the word is derived from the French word hacher.
+If you’re not familiar with hashes, the word is derived from the French word hacher.
 The direct translation is ‘to chop’ and was started as a way to use up leftovers.

 5 Easy Steps for Making a Healthy Breakfast Hash